-A: The Ed.D. not longer offers a concentration/specialization option.
-However, the degree features a concentration electives component, which allows students to take concentration courses of their choice.
+A: The Ed.D. features three majors: Ministry Leadership, Educational Leadership, and Teaching/Pedagogy.
+You may choose your major which determines the direction of your research and writing along with an Integrated Mentorship.
+Additionally, the degree plan offers a concentration electives component, which allows students to take concentration courses of their choice.
 An updated tracking sheet is located here.

-A: Required seminars will meet three weekends during the semester in a two-year cycle.
-Reading colloquia will be offered in one-day workshops during the summer.
-Week-long workshops will be offered during the summer and in January.
-Elective seminars will be offered different times depending on the major.
+A: Required seminars will meet four days or evenings during the semester (usually a Friday evening) in a two-year cycle.
+Reading colloquia will be scheduled for two hour meetings four times a semester (usually the morning prior to the required seminars on Fridays.)
+All week long program workshops are scheduled twice a year, once in the summer and again in January.
+Elective seminars will be offered different times depending on the program or division.
 A complete two-year schedule is available upon request.

 A: Tuition and fees for the Ed.D. are based on per credit rates for research doctoral hours.
 Annual fees and tuition information for a research doctoral degree can be found here.
 Additional doctoral program fee information can be found in the NOBTS graduate catalog.

 A: The Graduate Record Examination (GRE) is currently a requirement for all EdD applicants.
 You may register to take the GRE all over the country in various locations.
-Visit this website to find a location and time that is convenient for you, register for the GRE, and pay for the testing: www.ets.org/gre/ Also, you can designate NOBTS as a location to send your scores by entering the institution code 6472 at your GRE testing.
-Please email the EdD office at email@example.com in order to notify us when your GRE will take place.
-We will then know to keep an eye out for your scores.
-Doing this will allow us to keep your EdD application file updated as quickly as possible.
+Visit this website to find a location and time that is convenient for you, register for the GRE, and pay for the testing: www.ets.org/gre/ Also, you can designate NOBTS as a location to send your scores by entering the institution code 6472 at the time of your GRE testing.
+Please email the EdD office at firstname.lastname@example.org in order to notify us of your GRE test schedule.
+Doing this will allow us to anticipate your score and update your EdD application file as quickly as possible.

 A: This answer is specific to each applicant.
-The GRE Verbal and GRE Writing scores are placed on a Likert scale with other application components: the GPA, the division interview, and the evaluation of the research paper to name a few.
+The GRE Verbal, GRE Writing, and GPA scores are placed on a Likert scale and factored into a composite score.
 An overall score of 0 or higher is necessary in order to proceed toward EdD course work.
+Other application components, such as the division interview, evaluation of a research paper, and entrance exam are also considerations into the program.
 Please reference the current EdD Likert scale here.